A customer journey map—the visual representation of a customer’s experience and touchpoints—is vital if you want to build an efficient …

 Segmenting the audience based on behaviors or characteristics: Once you have information on your leads (from your website, form, etc.), you’ll need to segment them.
 Understanding what users like, dislike, or the challenges they face helps your campaign reach its full potential.

 Personalized lead and customer nurturing: The key to building a strong customer-brand relationship is through relevant content and warm fuzzies.
 When you’re able to connect the two, your customers will be more inclined to buy from you because it feels like their needs are being met by someone who really understands them.

 Actionable advice: If your data collection and lead’s behaviors suggest they are interested in your content, send them a “Something Special for You” email like an invitation to join a webinar you host.
 This is a great way to provide relevant information to your leads, making them more likely to continue engaging with your brand.

 This is when leads move from just trying your product or service to customers who buy it.
 You’ve proven that you understand their problems and have a perfect solution for them—now they’re going home with everything!

 While it seems like everything should be smooth sailing from here, you still have to make sure your touchpoints create a positive customer experience.

-Problems that occur during this stage may be:
+Some problems that occur during this stage include:

 Customer abandoned their cart: Do you have specific triggers set to get your customer to re-engage with their cart (for example, an email notification)?